abscroll/TWCManager/docs/modules/EMS_SMA.md

 ## Configuration

-The following table shows the available configuration parameters for the openHAB EMS module.
+The following table shows the available configuration parameters for the SMA EMS module.

 | Parameter   | Value         |
 | ----------- | ------------- |